shreyasskrishna/Brain_tumour_prediction/Documentation.md

-this is the complete details of the project. what is the use of this project
+this is the complete details of the project. what is the use of this project and explain how to deploy the model.